This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Where to Stay?

-When you stay in Indianapolis, you’re not going to need anything fancy.
+When you enjoy your 24 hours in Indianapolis, you’re not going to need anything fancy.
 But you will want a comfy, cozy, and affordable place with a great location.
 That’s why I suggest the Home2 Suites by Hilton Indianapolis Downtown.

 It has the perfect location in Downtown Indianapolis right near the Soldiers and Sailors monument.
 Breakfast was included every morning.
 And because the rooms were all suites, they had everything you’d need to prepare a meal in your kitchen if you so desired.